HAVE QUESTIONS ABOUT YOUR DISABILITY CLAIM? REACH OUT TODAY

 An attorney needs to review not only your policy but also any documents the insurance company sends you to sign.
 Once you sign, you may be stuck with terms and conditions unfavorable to you or with a low-ball buyout.

-Located in Fort Lauderdale, Florida, my firm handles cases nationwide, including Los Angeles, Seattle, New York City, and Chicago.
+Based out of Fort Lauderdale, Florida, our firm handles cases nationwide, including Los Angeles, Seattle, New York City, and Chicago.

-If you’re weighing the option of an LTD buyout, call me now at Victor Peña Law PLLC.
+If you’re weighing the option of an LTD buyout, call us now at Victor Peña Law PLLC.